 Christmas at Kew

-Together with my wife we’ve visited Kew Botanical Garden for the Christmas at Kew special exposition.
+Together with N. we’ve visited Kew Botanical Garden for the Christmas at Kew special exposition.

 It was a very nice experience!
 The trees and plants were illuminated with many different lights, composing various scenes often accompanied by sounds and music.